-Holidays to Seville the grand capital of Andalucia in southern Spain
+Seville is the grand capital of Andalucia in southern Spain

-The city is Spain’s fourth-largest, and boasted the first high-speed railway line in the country – the Madrid-Seville AVE line, opened in time for the 1992 World Expo held in the city.
+Seville is Spain’s fourth-largest city, and boasts the first high-speed railway line in the country – the Madrid-Seville AVE line which opened in time for the 1992 World Expo held in the city.

 “Seville,” wrote Byron, “is a pleasant city, famous for oranges and women.”
-Whilst this is very true, its just the tip of the iceberg as Seville has become one of the most visited cities in Spain due to its rich history, cosmopolitan atmosphere, and its enviable location around the River Guadalquivir; not to mention the year-round warm climate, its friendly inhabitants and its vast array of delicious tapas bars, fine fish restaurants and famed nightlife.
-Yes, Seville really does offer something for everyone and should not be missed when visiting southern Spain.
+Whilst this is very true, its just the tip of the iceberg as Seville has become one of the most visited cities in Spain due to its rich history, cosmopolitan atmosphere, and its enviable location around the River Guadalquivir; not to mention its delicious tapas bars, fine fish restaurants and famed nightlife.

-- The locals of Seville, known as Sevillanos, have a fierce pride in their heritage and have little interest in what goes on elsewhere.
-What goes on in Madrid is lost on them and as for Barcelona, it may as well be in another continent for all the Sevillanos care.
+- The locals of Seville, known as Sevillanos, have a fierce pride in their heritage and have little interest in what goes on elsewhere in Spain.

-- Spring in Seville is very special as the girls all get to wear their Flamenco inspired outfits they have been planning for months.
-The size and spectacle of the annual April fair has to be seen to be believed and photos simply don’t do it justice.
+- Spring in Seville is very special as the girls all get to wear their Flamenco inspired outfits during the local festival, the size and spectacle of the annual April fair has to be seen to be believed as photos simply do not do it justice.

 - If you feel as if you have stepped back in time in Seville then tell one of the locals, they will be over the moon.
 Change is not something the people here buy into and the term “if it isn’t broken don’t fix it” could have been coined in this city.
 It’s a shame some other places didn’t buy into this ethos.

-- Due to its fabulous array of preserved architecture from all periods Granada is the most popular city amongst film makers and more have been shot here than any other Spanish city.
+- Due to its fabulous array of preserved architecture from all periods, Seville is the most popular city among film makers.

-- Seville has a unique atmosphere as even though its a very large city the ambience makes you feel as if you are in a small town, which is extremely pleasant.
+- Seville has a unique atmosphere as even though its a very large city the ambiance makes you feel as if you are in a small town, which is extremely pleasant.

 Seville is also famous for hosting one of the best annual fairs in Spain.
 The famous Seville April fair is held around two weeks after Easter celebrations each year and now draws over a million people a year.
 A large number of visitors come from all over Spain and all corners of the globe.